ksmnetwork/kusama-promtail/README.md

 Codename:	buster

 ## Installation ##
-### If you already running Grafana just add Loki as a Data Source and install the Promtail agent on the KUSAMA/PolkaDOT 'Step 3'. ###
+### If you already running Grafana just add Loki as a Data Source and install the Promtail agent on the KUSAMA/PolkaDOT Host 'Step 3'. ###
 ### Grafana dashboard can be installed from https://grafana.com/grafana/dashboards/14899 ###

 ### Dashboard Preview ###